 - Students with more interest in the role of the United States Coast Guard may research their role in protecting the homeland, which included Auxiliary patrols and beach patrols.
 They can also research the incredible, and obscure, role of the Coast Guard in the Greenland Patrol and weather patrols, which helped ensure the success of Allied operations in Europe. - Much of this lesson could be used as homework with a more advanced group of students, who could then compare and contrast the Coast Guard's role in World War II to its role in the Global War on Terrorism. - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
 These cemeteries are permanent memorials to the fallen, but it is important that students know the stories of those who rest here.
-To learn more about the stories of some of the men and women who made the ultimate sacrifice, visit www.abmceducation.org/ understandingsacrifice/abmc-sites.
+To learn more about the stories of Americans who made the ultimate sacrifice, visit abmc.gov/education and NHDSilentHeroes.org. - Teachers can enhance students' interest in the Battle of the Atlantic by exploring these related lesson plans: - "I'll Huff and Puff and Blow Your Ships Up": The Impact of the German Wolf Pack during the Battle of the Atlantic - o "A War of Wits": Anti-Submarine Warfare in the Battle of the Atlantic